Ray Bradbury color

 The Man Upstairs is a haunting short story by Ray Bradbury, published in March 1947 in Harper’s Magazine.
 The story follows Douglas, a curious boy who lives with his grandmother, a woman skilled in the kitchen whose culinary rituals fascinate him.
 One day, a stranger named Mr. Koberman arrives at the boarding house to rent a room upstairs.
 From the moment he arrives, the atmosphere in the home becomes uneasy and mysterious.
 Intrigued by the new tenant’s behavior, Douglas begins to suspect something very unusual about him, which defies all logic.

-Read full story Ray Bradbury: The Man Upstairs
+Read the full story Ray Bradbury: The Man Upstairs

 Ray Bradbury: The Other Foot